 african american studies, slavery, civil rights, african studies, africa

-Provides unlimited remote access to more than 63,000 videos all cross-searchable from a single platform.
+Provides unlimited remote access to more than 63,000 streaming videos all cross-searchable from a single platform.

 Includes scholarly video material of virtually every video type: documentaries, interviews, performances, news programs and newsreels, field recordings, commercials, demonstrations, original and raw footage including tens of thousands of exclusive tiles.
 There are thousands of award-winning films, Academy,® Emmy,® and Peabody® winners along with the most frequently used films for classroom instruction, plus newly released films and previously unavailable archival material.